alex11/wordpress-plugins/wordpress-https/readme.txt

 </ul>

 = I can't get into my admin panel.
+How do I fix it? = Since it is possible to lock yourself out of the dasboard, WordPress HTTPS comes with a way to reset the plugin's settings.
+The plugin makes no permanent changes to WordPress, so this will restore all settings to their defaults.
+Follow directions under "How do I reset the plugin's settings?"

-How do I fix it? = Go to /wp-content/plugins/wordpress-https/wordpress-https.php and uncomment (remove the two forward slashes before) the line below, or go to your wp-config.php file and add this line.
+= How do I reset the plugin's settings? =
+Go to /wp-content/plugins/wordpress-https/wordpress-https.php and uncomment (remove the two forward slashes before) the line below, or go to your wp-config.php file and add this line.
 Hit any page on your site, and then remove it or comment it out again.
 `define('WPHTTPS_RESET', true);`

+= The settings won't save! =
+Did you reset the plugin following the steps above and forget to comment the line back out or remove it from wp-config.php?

 = How do I make my whole website secure? =
 To make your entire website secure, you simply need to change your site url to use HTTPS instead of HTTP.
 Please read <a href="http://codex.wordpress.org/Changing_The_Site_URL" target="_blank">how to change the site url</a>.